lupyuen/lupyuen.github.io/src/plic2.md

 }
 ```

-And the UART Driver works OK for printing output to the Ox64 Serial Console!
-(But not for input, pic below)
+After making these changes, the UART Driver works OK for printing output to the Ox64 Serial Console!

+(But not yet for UART Input, pic below)

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/cf32c834f4f5b8f66715ee4c606b7580#file-ox64-nuttx-int-clear-pending2-log-L112-L325)